 - Videography and photography, (including long-term repeat photography.)

 Recent partnerships, collaborations, and projects

-10.19.19–Instructor in prairie seed collecting workshop in conjunction with the Low Technology Institute.
+10.19.19 to present–Instructor in prairie seed collecting workshop in conjunction with the Low Technology Institute.

 2016–Consulting (with Mrill Ingram) on plant selection and management strategies for wetland restoration, and a renovated storm water detention facility in City of Fargo, North Dakota.

 Restoration of Harbison Branch of Token Creek (Dane County, Wisconsin).
 Consulted on restoration and vegetation management issues about re-connecting the Harbison Branch, a cold-water trout stream, to Token Creek, the main tributary to Cherokee Marsh.
 In the 1940’s the Harbison Branch was disconnected from Token Creek and re-routed into a carp pond, by the Wisconsin Department of Natural Resources.
 This project reversed that earlier step.